dansmyers/IntroToCS/Activities/1-Dice_Games.md

 ## Sic Bo

 Sic bo ("precious dice") is a dice game of Chinese origin, now available in many American casinos that cater to Asian gamers.
 The game is similar to craps: Players roll three dice and bet on the outcome.
-There are a wide variety of possible bets, but the two most common wagers in sic bo are "big" and "little".
+There are a variety of possible bets, but the two most common wagers in sic bo are "big" and "little".

 - The big bet wins if the sum of the three dice is 11 to 17 (including both), but not three-of-a-kind
 - The little bet wins if the sum of the three dice is 4 to 10 (including both), but not three-of-a-kind